clartaq/cwiki/resources/private/md/About_the_Editor.md

 1. The title area lets you edit the page title.
 2. The tags area lets you manage the tags associated with a page.
    1. To edit a tag, click the tag and make your changes.
    2. To delete a tag, click the circled "x" next to the tag.
+You can also backspace until the tag is erased.
    3. To add a new tag, click the circled "+" at the end of the list of tags.
+You can also press the "Enter" key while editing a tag to create a new one.
+    4. You can navigate among the tags using the "Tab" and "Shift-Tab" keys.
 3. The main editing section is where you will spend most of your time.

 ## The Main Editing Section ##